Nabir14/VisualGraphics/README.md

 VisualGL is originally written by Nabir14.
-VisualGL is also contributed by:
+VisualGL is also contributed by: GDT-Studio
-N/A

 Features:
 • 2D renderer (✓)